 The first type of evidence that will be presented to the jury by the prosecution will be the arresting officer’s observations of the defendant’s erratic or otherwise unusual driving symptoms—what attracted the officer’s attention in the first place.
 In the rare case where the officer witness did not observe driving, such as where there has been an accident, then that portion of the corpus delicti will be supplied by lay witnesses or by circumstantial inference.

 How important are the driving symptoms in a DUI case?
 Most DUI defense attorneys would probably consider the blood-alcohol evidence to be the most critical, followed perhaps by field sobriety tests.
-But the view of many experienced prosecutors is that the single most important area in obtaining a conviction is police testimony concerning the defendant’s driving.
+But many experienced prosecutors believe that the most important area in obtaining a conviction is police testimony concerning the defendant’s driving.